Dr. Tasneem Chipty

-- CenturyLink’s acquisition of Level 3, analysis of competitive overlap in business data services in various geographies around the country on behalf of the parties before the FCC and DOJ.
+- CenturyLink’s acquisition of Level 3, developed analyses of competitive overlap in business data services in various geographies around the country, for the parties before the FCC and DOJ.

 - United States of America et al. v.
-Hillsdale Community Health Center, analysis of the competitive effects of an alleged conspiracy among competitor hospitals on behalf of the United States.
+Hillsdale Community Health Center, evaluated the competitive effects of an alleged conspiracy among competitor hospitals, for the United States.

 - Partners HealthCare System’s attempted acquisitions of South Shore Hospital and Hallmark Health, submitted reports assessing the likely competitive effects of the mergers, for the Massachusetts Health Policy Commission.